Raising the ClaSS of Streaming Time Series Segmentation: Classification Score Stream

-The relabelling procedure changes the ground truth label in $y_{true}$ from 1 to 0 for a given split index $i \in [w+1, \dots, d-w-1]$ (line~7), updating the relevant $k$-NN labels and the confusion matrix in the process (line~8-13).
-The classification score resulting from this is stored in the ClaSP (line~14).
+The relabelling procedure changes the ground truth label in $y_{true}$ from 1 to 0 for a given split index $i \in [w+1, \dots, d-w-1]$ (line~7), updating the relevant $k$-NN labels and the confusion matrix in the process (line~8-12).
+The classification score resulting from this is stored in the ClaSP (line~13).
 To achieve this efficiently, the procedure retrieves the subsequence offsets with $R$ which have the split index $i$ as one of their $k$-nearest neighbours (line~8).
 The count of zero (one) labels is increased (decreased) by one to reflect that the ground truth label changed from 1 to 0 at split point $i$ (line~9).
-The algorithm then computes their predicted $k$-NN majority label (line~10), updating the confusion matrix $M$ and the predicted labels $y_{pred}$ accordingly (line~10--11).
+The algorithm then computes their predicted $k$-NN majority label, updating the predicted labels $y_{pred}$ and confusion matrix $M$ accordingly (line~10--11).
 This is done by subtracting (adding) the old (new) prediction from (to) $M$, and replacing it in $y_{pred}$.
 The classification score for split point $i$ is computed and stored in ClaSP (line~13).
 Evaluation scores such as accuracy and F1 can be calculated with $M$ in constant runtime.
 Lastly, the cross-validation scores are returned, which constitute ClaSP for the current sliding window in ClaSS (line~15).
-Figure~\ref{fig:knn_scoring_workflow} (c) exemplifies how the label configurations change from split point $i$ to $i+1$ and (d) illustrates the resulting classification scores.
+The central optimization in this routine exploits the fact that although a subsequence can be a $k$-NN to many other subsequences, the total number of nearest neighbours is bound by exactly $k \cdot (d-w+1)$, the size of all lists from $R$.

-It is important to note that, although a subsequence can be a $k$-nearest neighbour to many other subsequences, the total number of nearest neighbours is bound by exactly $k \cdot (d-w+1)$, the size of all lists from $R$, that are iterated by for the relabelling.
-This leads to amortized constant-time $k$-NN changes for a single cross-validation (lines~7--13) and for all $(d - 2\cdot w - 1)$ splits to $\mathcal{O}(d)$ total runtime for calling Algorithm~\ref{alg:cross_val}.
+Figure~\ref{fig:knn_scoring_workflow} (c) exemplifies how the label configuration changes from split point $i$ to $i+1$.
+At this offset, the ground truth label changes from 1 to 0.
+For all offsets that have the split point as a NN, the procedure updates the label counts, confusion matrix and computes new predictions.
+Lastly, it calculates the classification score for the split point that is inserted in ClaSP (d) at offset $i+1$.